 As the assignment draws to a close, the candidate should gradually disengage from teaching/training responsibilities and resume the role of observer.
 These last days are often difficult, and the candidate needs to prepare for the moment of departure.
 It is a good time for the candidate to make professional visits, follow up on some questions but where these students will be going in their future, and evaluate their own progress.
-Moreover, it is a good time for the teacher candidate to gather K-12 work samples and work on the Student Teaching Portfolio and Effective Impact on Student Learning Project.

-Teaching Responsibility and Timeline

-The candidate, cooperating teacher, and College supervisor should discuss and agree on the appropriate timeline for the candidate to assume responsibility for the class and students.
-The placement may be longer due to school vacations and holidays.

-Timeline for teacher candidates in each 7-week placement, for fourteen-week placement, or for interns during their 7-week school placement.
+Recommended Cycle of Teaching, Classroom Duties, and Observations

-Week 1: Observe and assist-The majority of the time is focused on learning classroom routines and observing students and the cooperating teacher.

-Week 2: Team Teach and observe other grade levels or teachers who teach on the same grade level.

-Week 3-4: Co-plan and teach 1-2 classes-This should be a lesson that the cooperating teacher has modeled on the previous day or class.
-This will give the clinical teacher the opportunity to plan with the cooperating teacher and observe the lesson being taught (1st Field Supervisor Observation and Triadic Discussion-Week 3).
-Start thinking about the Effective Impact on Student Learning Project.
+WEEK CLASSROOM DUTIES OBSERVATION 1 Observe and assist-The majority of the time is focused on learning classroom routines and observing students and the cooperating teacher 2 Team Teach and observe other grade levels or teachers who teach on the same grade level 1 st informal observation (15 minutes) 3-4 Co-plan and teach 1-2 classes-This should be a lesson that the cooperating teacher has modeled on the previous day or class.
+This will give the clinical teacher the opportunity to plan with the cooperating teacher and observe the lesson being taught 1 st Field Supervisor observation & Triadic Discussion (45 minutes)-week 3 5-6 Independently plan and teacher 2-3 classes 2 nd informal observation (15 minutes)-week 5 7-8 Full teaching responsibility 2 nd Field Supervisor Observation & Triadic Discussion (45-minutes) week 7 9-10 Full teaching responsibility 3 rd informal observation (45-minutes) week 9 11-12 Full teaching responsibility 3 rd Field Supervisor Observation & Triadic Discussion (45-minutes) Week 11 13-14 Progressively decrease full responsibility-(Gradually reduce the number of classes or subjects taught and return teaching responsibility to the cooperating teacher.
+Complete and submit all required student teaching forms such as reflections and evaluations 4 th Field Supervisor & Discussion Observation (45-minutes) week 13

-Week 5-6 Independently plan and teacher 2-3 classes- (Cooperating teacher observes using Wiley observation form between weeks 4-6)

-Weeks 7-8: Progressively increase teaching responsibilities-(2nd Field Supervisor Observation and Triadic discussion.

-Weeks 9-12: Full responsibility (suggested minimum of three weeks and 3rd Field Supervisor observation and Triadic Discussion.
-This lesson should include one lesson from the Effective Impact on Student Learning Unit Project.

-Weeks 13-14: Progressively decrease full responsibility-(Gradually reduce the number of classes or subjects taught and return teaching responsibility to the cooperating teacher.
-Complete and submit all required student teaching forms such as reflections and evaluations.